aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Bring your own persistent store

-The utility provides an abstract base class which can be used to implement your choice of persistent storage layers.
+This utility provides an abstract base class (ABC), so that you can implement your choice of persistent storage layer.

 You can inherit from the `BasePersistenceLayer` class and implement the abstract methods `_get_record`, `_put_record`, `_update_record` and `_delete_record`.

+!!! danger
     Pay attention to the documentation for each - you may need to perform additional checks inside these methods to ensure the idempotency guarantees remain intact.

 For example, the `_put_record` method needs to raise an exception if a non-expired record already exists in the data store with a matching key.

 ## Compatibility with other utilities